dnguyen1196/dnguyen1196.github.io/_posts/optimization/2020-06-23-subgradients.md

 ## Definition

-The subgradient generalizes the gradient.
+The subgradient (also called subdifferential) generalizes the gradient.
 For a convex function $f$, its subgradient at a point $x$ is:

 $$ \partial f(x) = \{  g \,|\, f(x) + g^\top (y-x) \leq f(y) \,\,\forall y \in \mathbf{dom}f \} $$